aaronwht/aws-sam-dynamodb-local/README.md

 In terminal you may view your table's seeded data by running `aws dynamodb scan --table-name Persons --endpoint-url http://localhost:8000`

-If you've made it this far and data's being returned, you've succesfully containerized DynamoDB.
+If you've made it this far and data's being returned, you've successfully containerized DynamoDB.
 Clone this repo and install the dependencies by running `npm install` Run `sam local start-api` to run your Lambda function and your browser should load with the seeded records from your DynamoDB table.